vatme/vatsim-hq-docs/instructorsmentors.md

 #### Add my Availability

-Instructors and mentors can post available times to mentors a student.
-Student will then be able to pick your time if they are available.
+Instructors and mentors can post available times to mentor a student.
+Students will then be able to pick your time if they are available.
 Once the student has picked up your availability, instructor/mentor will be notified on email and in the HQ.
 When adding your availability you can chose between two restrictions for students. **Rating Restrictions **and **Residents/Visitors Restriction. **If you would like to restrict your session to only a certain rating, then you may select your desired rating under **Rating Restrictions**.
 Once added, only students with the specific rating will be able to choose your mentoring session.

-Example: If you would like to do a session for **Observers \(OBS\)**, chose **Observers \(OBS\) **under **Rating Restrictions.**
+Example: If you would like to do a session for **Observers \(OBS\)**, choose **Observers \(OBS\) **under **Rating Restrictions.**

 You can also restrict your session to only resident or visitor controllers.
 You can do so by choosing either **Any, Visitors only **or **Residents only **when adding your available times.